Nothing But the DirT:

 These issues are woven through the candid stories of the people who live here.
 The fourth-generation farmers, the young professionals, the transplants, the small business owners; a community that's nuclear, blended, straight, gay, red, blue, religious, and anything but.
 Different people who share the same goal: keeping Main Street open for business.

-Nothing but the Dirt is a year in the life of an American farm town, the 285 residents whose existence depends on what God and the farmer put into the ground, and their determined effort to keep Courtland, Kansas not simply surviving, but thriving.
+Nothing but the Dirt: Stories from an American Farm Town is a year in the life of an American farm town, the 285 residents whose existence depends on what God and the farmer put into the ground, and their determined effort to keep Courtland, Kansas not simply surviving, but thriving.